Geetha63/MS-Teams-Scripts/Canvas/README.md

 # Canvas File Upload to SDS (Automation):

-Keep the below files in current folder where you are running the script
+Keep the below files in the current folder where you are running the script

 azcopy.exe